 The power supply of your gaming PC is one of the most underrated components that can have the largest effect on your computer’s performance.

-If you pick a more powerful power supply than your PC requires, that can be overkill.
+If you pick a more powerful power supply than your PC requires, that can be an overkill.
 On the opposite side of the scale, if you pick a less powerful PSU than your PC requires, you can starve your components from their demand for power, which will bottleneck the entire performance of your gaming rig.

 To help you pick the right power supply for your gaming setup, the PureGaming team and I decided to take on the challenge and conduct all of the research for you and provide you with our best findings.

 The selection process was fairly simple.
 First, we went out to identify the needs of the community when it came to PSUs.
 With our findings in mind, we created criteria, which helped us pick the products that you will see today.